TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

     - Force a refresh/PUSH of your local dataset to Sync.
 Push new Sync data (and rebuild remote copies).
 Use with extreme care!
     - Force disable/turn Sync OFF (This just sets your Sync method to None - all other settings are preserved.
 You can turn it back on again)
     - Force reset Sync settings (This resets all Sync settings, changes your Sync ID, and turns Sync off.
 You can then re-enable it for a fresh Sync)
+    - Restore an archive file, and RETAIN Sync settings (the default File/Restore will wipe out your Sync settings)
     - DEMOTE your Primary Sync dataset/node back to a Secondary Node
     - Suppress the "Your file seems to be in a shared folder (Dropbox)" warning... (optional when condition exists)